RandomDadInDC/PlayOnRequeuer/README.md

   --limit LIMIT         Limit the number of items to re-queue (applied after filtering).
   --verbose             Print verbose output, including SQL statements and raw data rows.
   --no-backup           Skip creating a database backup (NOT RECOMMENDED).
+  --analyze             Provides a detailed report of the current queue and exits.